-What leads to the actual safety of products in reality?
+What leads to the actual safety of products?

 If your current external certification system goes beyond a superficial show to get more business and actually leads to safer products, by all means continue.
 If not, why not try an approach that works with your actual situations on the ground to assure product safety and quality?
 Keep in mind that business growth also means an inevitable increase in the opportunities for failure.
 This is at the same time that the pressure mounts for products to be actually safe and maintain good quality.
 Also keep in mind that externally imposed audit requirements will continue to grow increasingly complex.
 They will absorb much of your time in learning to first understand every new twist with which you must "comply".
 They will lead to fanciful paperwork but produce little to no effect on the actual safety of your product beyond what you have already achieved in previous years.
 By the way, many external systems also come with the disclaimer of providing no guarantees with the "certificates".
 Does yours?